fenago/learn-java-12-programming/lab_guide/Lab_6.md

 the [org.apache.commons.lang3.ObjectUtils] class of the Apache Commons library that complements the methods of the [java.util.Objects] class described in the preceding section.
-The scope of this book and its allotted size does not allow for a detailed review of all the methods under the [ObjectUtils] class, so we will describe them briefly in groups according to their related functionality.
+The scope of this course and its allotted size does not allow for a detailed review of all the methods under the [ObjectUtils] class, so we will describe them briefly in groups according to their related functionality.
 To use this class, you